 Loaned objects may not be photographed by the general public without the prior consent of the lender.
 Visitors are not allowed to take photos in temporary exhibitions that are not drawn from the Johnson Museum's own collection.

-Members of the press and other Cornell departments are permitted to photograph exhibitions with prior permission from the Communications Coordinator.
+Members of the press and other Cornell departments are permitted to photograph exhibitions with prior permission from the Editorial Manager.
 The press member must identify themselves by showing identification and signing in with the Museum's receptionist, and wear a provided PRESS badge.
 Equipment bags are subject to search.
 Press members are allowed during opening receptions and special events.
 Flashes are allowed for general gallery photos by press members only (not for close-ups of individual objects).

 Photography or Film Projects